 Let’s face it, once you get inked–there’s no turning back.
-Getting a tattoo is not just a huge commitment, it’s also life changing.
-So if you’re considering about breaking skin for the first time or finally completing that sleeve, you should start educating yourself so you won’t have any regrets.
+Getting a tattoo is not just a huge commitment, it’s also life-changing.
+So if you’re considering breaking skin for the first time or finally completing that sleeve, you should start educating yourself so you won’t have any regrets.

 Selecting a shop that can make your dream tattoo art a reality is very important and you should not take it lightly.
 Bear in mind that, while there are many good tattoo artists, there are also some really bad ones.
 If you don’t ask questions, it won’t come out right, or it may end up becoming infected.

 So before going under the needle, try to consider asking these seven questions:

 The process of getting a tattoo involves needles puncturing your skin.
 These needles are punctured repeatedly so as to insert ink pigment into the dermis layer of your skin.
 Needles used in practices like this are associated with health risks such as HIV, Hepatitis B, and C, as well as mild to severe allergies.

 Hence, tattoo shops should follow strict sterilization and other sanitation techniques.
 Unfortunately, a number of individual artists and tattoo shops are uneducated or too lazy to properly sanitize their equipment.

 This is why it is very important to ask whether the shop uses an autoclave (a sterilization machine) to sterilize their equipment so as to prevent contamination of bloodborne diseases.
 Moreover, visit the shop and observe the tattoo artist if they are really using the autoclave or if it’s functional at all.
 See also if they really dispose items covered in blood or body fluids in the correct manner; and if the artist uses sharps box to get rid of the old needles.